6063 aluminium alloy: Uses

-6063 is used for architectural fabrication, window and door frames, pipe and tubing, and aluminium furniture.
+6063 is used for architectural fabrication, various automotive components, window and door frames, pipe and tubing, and aluminium furniture.

 Welding

 6063 is highly weldable, using tungsten inert gas welding.
 Typically, after welding, the properties near the weld are those of 6063-0, a loss of strength of up to 30%.
 The material can be re-heat-treated to restore a higher temper for the whole piece.